EchoMark: Perceptual Acoustic Environment Transfer with Watermark-Embedded Room Impulse Response: Model Training

 \subsection{Data Preparation and Augmentation}

-To construct the training data, we convolve the clean utterances with real RIRs, which provides direct supervision in RIR reconstruction.
-Both clean speech and RIR waveforms are clipped to 2 seconds per training instance to capture long-range reverberation patterns.
-The resulting reverberant audio is also truncated to 2 seconds for consistency.
-To improve robustness, we augment the input reverberant speech by mixing it with isotropic noise at randomly sampled SNR between 0 and 20~dB.
-This augmentation enhances the model's generalization to real-world noisy recordings.
-Finally, the watermarked RIR is convolved with a randomly shuffled batch of clean speech to train watermark detector, accounting for the speech content variation.
-Additionally, same amount of reverberant speech using real RIRs are also included, providing balanced training samples for watermark presence detection.
+Training data are constructed by convolving clean speech with real RIRs.
+Therefore, ground-truth RIR can provide direct supervision with reconstruction losses.
+Both clean speech and RIR waveforms are clipped to 2 seconds, and the resulting reverberant audio is truncated to capture long-range reverberation patterns.
+To improve robustness, input reverberant speech is augmented with isotropic noise at randomly sampled SNRs between 5 and 20 dB.
+During training, the generated watermarked RIR is convolved with randomly shuffled clean speech to train the watermark detector under varying speech content.
+Reverberant speech generated using real RIRs is also included for balanced watermark presence detection.